jneidel/jneidel.com/content/review/neurostreams/index.md

 ### Energize myself

-Sometimes you are unmotivated and can't get going.
+Sometimes you are unmotivated and can't seem do what you set out for yourself.
 But, you want or need to perform.

-These tracks are perfect for [generating energy](essay/power-plant).
+These tracks are perfect for [generating that energy](essay/power-plant) and motivation.
-They will speed up your brainwaves to a level of high activity where **you will want to do whatever you set out for yourself.**
+They can speed up your brainwaves to a point where you are highly motivated and where **you will want to do stuff**.

-For an acute case of demotivation.
-Gets you up and going.

-For whenever you need or want to perform.
-Very helpful for getting yourself into shape for work, when you're not really feeling it.

 #### The tracks